nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `find client`
         Expected: Both lists are not updated.
 Error details shown in the status message.

+### Listing all properties and appointments

+1. List all properties and appointments in the property list and appointment list after a `find` command.

+    1. Prerequisites: There exists at least one property and one appointment in the property list and appointment list respectively.

+    1. Test case: `list all`

+       Expected: Filter from `find` command will be cleared, and all properties and appointments in the property list and appointment list are displayed, with a result message showing `Listed all properties and appointments`.

+1. List all properties and appointments in the property and appointment list after a `clear` command.

+    1. Prerequisites: There exists at least one property and one appointment in the property list and appointment list respectively.

+    1. Test case: `clear all`

+       Expected: No properties and appointments are displayed, with a result message showing: `No existing properties and appointments available`

 ### Editing a property

 1. Editing a property.